wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

       <group>multiple_spam,pci_dss_11.4,gdpr_IV_35.7.d,nist_800_53_SI.4,</group>
     </rule>

-The rule is created with ID: 3151.
-It will trigger a level 10 alert if the rule ``3102`` has been matched 8 times in the last 120 seconds.
+The rule is created with ID: ``3151`` and it will trigger a level 10 alert if the rule ``3102`` has matched 8 times in the last 120 seconds.

 match
 ^^^^^